quephird/slox/README.md

 ### Native functions

 Instead of maintaining set of native functions in `Interpreter`'s constructor, they reside inside the `NativeFunction` enum.
 When the interpreter is constructed, it defines each of the native functions enumerated in `NativeFunction`.
 That keeps the responsibility of `Interpreter` clean and focused.

+# Unit testing

+This repository contains a fairly comprehensive suite of unit tests that exercise the scanner, parser, resolver, and interpreter; to run them, hit ⌘-U.

 # Relevant links